N1rium/timestamp-util/README.md

 365d + 48h                   | 31708800000   | 1971-01-03 01:00:00
 now + 1d - 60s + 25ms * 2    | 1521909976637 | 2018-03-24 17:46:16
 ```

+## A working example
+timestamp-util is hosted on [Heroku](https://www.heroku.com/) and is using the GitHub deployment method so it is directly connected to this repository.
+Simply visit https://timestamp-util.herokuapp.com to expreiment with the different features.